stastnypremysl/lsql-csv/README.md

 #### Select expression
 They are similar to bash expressions.
 They are made by atom selector expressions separated by whitespaces.
 These expressions are expanded, evaluated, and matched to column names, constants, aggregate functions, or arithmetic expressions.

-Every atom selector expression can consist
+Every atom selector expression can consist:
 * Wildcard (Each wildcard will be expanded to multiple statements during processing)
 * Bash brace expansion (e.g. {22..25} -> 22 23 24 25)
 * Arithmetic expression in `$(expr)` format